 Michael is a member of the Genealogical Speakers Guild and is available to speak at genealogy conferences, society meetings, and other events.
 Based in New York City, he travels regularly to present on a number of different topics.
 Most recently he has presented at RootsTech, the largest family history conference in the world.
 In 2014 he presented one of his most popular lectures, “Putting Things in their Place: Paying it forward in the digital age” and he followed it up at RootsTech 2015 with a standing-room-only presentation on “21st Century Italian Genealogy”.
 Michael’s 2016 RootsTech presentation, “Cemetery Crowdsourcing”, was filmed and is available for viewing on RootsTech.org.

 Michael is a member of the Association of Professional Genealogists (APG) and holds a Certificate in Genealogical Research from Boston University’s Center for Professional Education.
+He serves on the board of the Italian Genealogical Group, and is currently its 1st Vice President.

 - Certificate in Genealogical Research from Boston University, Fall, 2015 (OL19)